 By the end of the training, future facilitators will be able to help families share stories and better understand the overall landscape they are facing as they support their loved ones living with schizophrenia.

-A huge thank you to all the participants for attending and to our Regional Educators for running this training session.
-Your passion and dedication to helping families is inspiring.
-And the most powerful impacts are made possible through the commitment of people like you.
+A huge thank you to all the participants for attending.
+I also want to thank our Regional Educators for running this training session, your passion and dedication to helping families is inspiring.
+The most powerful impacts are made possible through the commitment of people like you.

 I’d also like to thank the Canadian Red Cross for making this initiative is possible.